seven5/seven5/develop.md

 ## Run the server

 	cd blargh
-	seven5dev
+	rock_on

-Point your browser at http://127.0.0.1:8000/ and you should see a nice Seven5 welcome page.
+Point your browser at http://127.0.0.1:8000/ and you should see a welcome page.

 ## Make a change, feel the love

-The seven5dev command is a tool used during development to make the development cycle of Seven5 apps as fast as rum on a Kauai beach.
-It runs mongrel2, manages the seven5 server and recompiles your code when there are changes.
+The `rock_on` command is a tool used during development to make the development cycle of Seven5 apps as fast as rum on a Kauai beach.
+It runs mongrel2, manages the seven5 server and uses the `tune` command to recompiles your code when there are changes.

-To see this in action, open your programmers' editor and point it at handlers.go.
-On line X, change the name of the RootHandler to BlarghHandler and then save the file.
-On your command line you should see some messages from seven5dev about recompiling.
+To see this in action, open your programmers' editor and point it at site.go.
+Change the Name field in the Site struct and save the file.
+On your command line you should see some messages from `rock_on` about recompiling.
 If you screw up the code and it won't compile, you'll see a helpful error message.
-Fix the code and save and then seven5dev will fix it up and keep trucking.
+Fix the code and save and then `rock_on` will fix it up and keep trucking.

 That's your dev cycle: save file, reload.

-Now point your browser at http://127.0.0.1:8000/blargh/ and note that Seven5 is dynamically routing URLs to handlers based on their names.
+Now point your browser at http://127.0.0.1:8000/ and note that the title of your site has changed.
 Aw, yeah!

 ## Create the blargh and blabs